24 hours in the life of a strata manager

 Off to the scheduled quarterly EC meeting in Gungahlin.
 Once I get there, I lead the group and discuss major topics including budgets, repairs, property rules and legislation.
 We make decisions on day-to-day issues such as account inquiries, maintenance timelines and contractor issues.

 We also discuss the management of the units and any opportunities to contribute to the preservation and enhancement of the value of your unit, within reason of course.
 Apart from this, I mediate any disputes between owners, enforce laws and rules for the building and organise information and social events.
-I’m basically a jack of all trades.
+Yes folks, I do it all.

 As each building and committee is different, I make sure to provide the best advice and guidance for each.
 I remind myself that I’m dealing with people’s homes and investments, so I must be well prepared.

 Home time!
-My four-year-old boxer named Bambi is always excited to see me and waiting for our daily walk.
-When we come back, I cook a healthy dinner, pack my gym bag, check my nail polish hasn’t chipped from all the day’s typing and go to bed.
+My twelve-year-old Shitzhu named Leo is always excited to see me and waiting for his dinner.
+Once he has eaten, I then cook myself dinner, usually some pasta and go to bed.
 Ready to do it all again tomorrow!

 Thinking of buying